configcat/docs/website/docs/sdk-reference/java.md

 ```

 ## HttpClient
-The ConfigCat SDK internally uses an <a href="https://github.com/square/okhttp" target="_blank">OkHttpClient</a> instance to fetch the latest configuration over HTTP.
+The ConfigCat SDK internally uses an <a href="https://github.com/square/okhttp" target="_blank">OkHttpClient</a> instance to download the latest configuration over HTTP.
 You have the option to override the internal Http client with your customized one.

 ### HTTP Proxy
 If your application runs behind a proxy you can do the following: